Myth or fact?

 Paperwork involved in closing the deal

-The final document signing when you buy a home usually takes place at the office of your lawyer or notary.
+The final document signing usually takes place at the office of your lawyer or notary.
 This happens on, or a few days before, the completion date.
 That's the date when ownership of the home is legally transferred to the buyer.

 Here we walk you through six common documents your lawyer or notary might get you to review or sign.

 When someone sells their home in BC, they have to fill out a document called a form A transfer.
-This is filed with the land title office.
+This document transfers ownership of the property.
+It’s filed with the land title office.
 Then the official record is updated to reflect that you’re the new owner of the property.

 This form is typically prepared by the buyer’s lawyer or notary, but it’s signed by the seller.
 As the buyer, you should check that: